nilsign/spring-boot-demo-be/README.md

 One main focus is on Keycloak, which acts as authentication (OpenID Connect) and authorization (OAuth2) provider.
-Keycloak's authorization is combined with Spring Security's controller function annotation based role and authority management framework.
+Keycloak's authorization is combined with Spring Security's controller function annotations based on the role and authority management framework.
 Be aware, that especially the authorization role model is not necessarily a typical real-world model.
-The core intention is here to restrict the REST Api to user roles provided by Keycloak and to roles provided by a JPA datasource (Postgres) and to provide user and role management functionality.
+The core intention here is to restrict the REST Api to user roles provided by Keycloak or by a JPA datasource (Postgres) and demonstrat the user and role management functionality on both sides.

 As database a Postgres instance is running also (as Keycloak) in a local Docker container.
 Note, that the relational model might be as well a bit 'constructed' in order to reflect all relevant